-(b) Identifying objectives and activities based on the long-term care needs assessment.
-July 2012 through June 2016 Cont.
 Objective 4.4: The AAA will educate and increase awareness about elder abuse prevention by: Projected Start and End Dates Title III B Funded PD or C Status (a) Collaborating with the CoA Adult Abuse Prevention Committee on an elder abuse prevention project (i.e. presentations, participation in community events, etc.).
-July 2012 through June 2016 С Cont. (b) Collaborating with the CoA Adult Abuse Prevention Committee, Behavioral Health and Recovery Services' Older Adult Committee, and the Hoarding Task Force determine ways to address hoarding in the community. С Cont. (c) Increasing the membership of the CoA Adult Abuse Prevention Committee.
+July 2012 through June 2016 С Cont. (b) Collaborating with the CoA Adult Abuse Prevention Committee, Behavioral Health and Recovery Services' Older Adult Committee, and the Hoarding Task Force to determine ways to address hoarding in the community.
+July 2013 through June 2016 С Cont. (c) Increasing the membership of the CoA Adult Abuse Prevention Committee.
 July 2012 through June 2016 Cont.
-Objective 4.5: The AAA will promote a community-based system of care that suppor independence by: Projected ts Start and End Dates Title III B Funded PD or C Status (a) Assessing partners/collaborators that are interested in the development of the system and are not currently involved with Aging and Adult Services and/or the NBC.
-July 2012 m through June 2016 Cont. (b) Holding a networking meeting with organizations working with older adults to expand and integrate the older adult syste of care.
-July 2012 through m June 2016 Cont.
+Objective 4.5: The AAA will promote a community-based system of care that supports independence by: Projected Start and End Dates Title III B Funded PD or C Status community-based system of care that Start and Funded Status Cont. community-based system of care that supports independence by: (a) Engaging partners/collaborators that are interested in the development of the system and are not currently involved with Aging Start and End Dates July 2012 through Funded